Vyral/base-template/_posts/2022-05-31-nothing-good-happens-after-midnight…-except.md

 {% include pullquote.html %}

-On dark, moonless nights during some parts of the year, you can sometimes even spot a shining aurora, which is a shimmering curtain of lights formed when solar particles collide with the Earth’s atmosphere.
+On dark, moonless nights during certain parts of the year, you can sometimes even spot a shining aurora, which is a shimmering curtain of lights formed when solar particles collide with the Earth’s atmosphere.
 The University of Alaska has an <u><a target="_blank" rel="noopener" href="https://www.gi.alaska.edu/monitors/aurora-forecast">aurora forecast</a></u> where you can find a calendar of predicted aurora activity all around the northern hemisphere.

 If you’re tired of always hearing about gorgeous meteor showers after the fact, <u><a target="_blank" rel="noopener" href="https://www.timeanddate.com/astronomy/meteor-shower/list.html">click here</a></u> to find a calendar of all the scheduled showers in your area.
 They’ll even tell you how many meteors you can expect to see per hour, on top of a bunch of fun astronomy facts.